Disclaimer: I do not own BattleTech.

 Steele paused.
 Being solahma might not be the last thing a Warrior would joke about, but it was near the bottom of the list, and it was on the short list of things that no Warrior would admit to being.
 Yet his mission commander had just done both and he wondered if he had just insulted her.

 Manfred Steele nodded in understanding.
 He doubted whether any other Warrior—especially one approaching solahma—would voice it quite so openly, but it was a perfectly understandable attitude.
-Of course, most Warriors would choose to die by the hand of a lesser Warrior rather than grow old.
 "I said that the…nature of the personnel making up your trinary was…odd," he said.
 "And then there is the nature of my ship and my crew."

 "They are not dissatisfactory, quineg?"

-And there were the subtler things as well.
-How this ship and crew were incomprehensibly right, somehow.
+And there were the subtler things as well; how this ship and crew were incomprehensibly right.

 "The Loremaster and I had a wager when you would finally break down and ask.
 It appears I have now lost it."